kinjames/jkmfarms/README.md

 - **faqs page:** Frequently asked questions about our farm and products.
 - **events page:** Information about upcoming farm events or workshops.

-## Customization
-Feel free to customize the content in each HTML file to better suit your farm's specific details.
-Update images in the 'img' directory with your own high-quality pictures.

-We hope you enjoy using and sharing our farm website!